JuliaLang/julia/README.md

 ### Intel Math Kernel Libraries

-To use the Intel [MKL] BLAS and LAPACK libraries, edit the following settings in `Make.inc`:
+To use the Intel [MKL] BLAS and LAPACK libraries, make sure that MKL version 10.3.6 or higher is installed, and the MKL environment is set up:

+    source /path/to/mkl/bin/mklvars.sh

+On a 64-bit computer, ensure that the ILP64 version of MKL is used:

+    export MKL_INTERFACE_LAYER=ILP64

+When building julia, pass the `USE_MKL=1` option to `make` or add the following line to `Make.user`.

     USE_MKL = 1
-    MKLLIB = /path/to/mkl/lib/arch

-`MKLLIB` points to the directory containing `libmkl_rt.so`.
-MKL version 10.3.6 or greater is required.
 To rebuild a pre-built Julia source install with MKL support, delete the OpenBLAS, ARPACK, and SuiteSparse dependencies from `deps`, and run `make cleanall testall`.

 <a name="Source-Code-Organization"/>